 6. How does the consultant manage store security?

 A good consultant knows the limits of their expertise.
 That’s why I partner with a well-respected cannabis security planning firm that charges just $1,000 for their comprehensive site-specific security plan.
-It’s an inexpensive and high-value security plan you can tell take to security integrators – you can even quote-shop to different integrators and go with the lowest price with respect to installation/hardware costs!
+It’s an inexpensive and high-value security plan you can tell take to security integrators – you can even quote-shop to different integrators and go with the lowest cost with respect to installation/hardware costs!

 Harrison Jordan Law Professional Corporation is a Cannabis Consulting and Law Firm assisting retail stores and AGCO Cannabis Licence Act applicants across the Greater Toronto Area (G.T.A.) & Ontario, from start to Pre-Opening Inspection to OPEN.
 He has successfully assisted stores from incorporation to operation.
 Call him for a free 1-Minute Phone Consultation at 647-371-0032 or visit his website at https://harrisonjordanlaw.com